jmagman/flutter-wiki/Compiling-the-engine.md

     * `./flutter/tools/gn --android --android-cpu x86 --unoptimized` for x86 emulators.
     * `./flutter/tools/gn --android --android-cpu x64 --unoptimized` for x64 emulators.
     * `./flutter/tools/gn --unoptimized` for host-side executables, needed to compile the code.
-      * On macOS hosts, add the `--xcode-symlinks` argument when using goma.
+      * On macOS hosts, add the `--xcode-symlinks` argument when using Goma.

 4. Build your executables
     * `ninja -C out/android_debug_unopt` for device-side executables.